Conservation, at the core of the World Heritage Convention

-Article 4 of the World Heritage Convention refers to the conservation of properties inscribed on the World Heritage List and indicates that each “State Party to this Convention recognizes that the duty of ensuring the identification, protection, conservation, presentation and transmission to future generations of the cultural and natural heritage referred to in Articles 1 and 2 and situated on its territory, belongs primarily to that State.
-It will do all it can to this end (…)”.
+Article 4 of the World Heritage Convention refers to the conservation of properties inscribed on the World Heritage List and indicates that “each State Party to this Convention recognizes that the duty of ensuring the identification, protection, conservation, presentation and transmission to future generations of the cultural and natural heritage (…) situated on its territory, (… and) will do all it can to this end (…)”.

-Objectives of the project
+The completion of the Information System project

 - 2014 State of conservation reports now available online Tuesday, May 20, 2014

 - New database : State of Conservation of World Heritage properties Saturday, November 16, 2013

 - New World Heritage state of conservation information system accessible to public Wednesday, December 5, 2012